-As part of a three-part blog series, Ecolane is going to take a deep dive into the financial, demographic, and technological challenges faced by today’s transit providers, and discuss how the Legacy Advancement Program can help agencies to overcome these hurdles.
+As part of a three-part blog series, Ecolane is going to take a deep dive into the financial, demographic, and technological challenges faced by today’s transit providers, and discuss how the Legacy Replacement Program can help agencies to overcome these hurdles.
 This first article will address the increasing financial pressures placed on modern transit providers and the impact it has on the future of transit operations.

 Transportation and healthcare providers are now facing a confluence of three major challenges, creating a "perfect storm".
 Though demographic shifts and disruptive technology in the marketplace have undoubtedly played a role in its evolution, perhaps the most significant contributor is related to the high financial strains that have been placed on today’s tra

 nsit agencies.
 With the demand for paratransit and demand response services continuing to rise, transit providers are now being challenged to do more with less; forcing agencies to identify greater operational, organizational, and financial efficiencies within their existing resources.